 We recommend that UNDP Senior Management ensure the following:

-141. A formal grievance mechanism exists for receiving and responding to complaints alleging that a given initiative may harm communities.
-This should be advertised on the BCtA website.
+144. A formal grievance mechanism exists within the BCtA for receiving and responding to complaints alleging that a given company's membership or related initiative may harm communities.
+This mechanism should be prominently advertised on the BCtA website.